yzhai64/fh-agents-course/units/unit1/3_messages_and_special_tokens.md

 ```

 ### Conversations

+A conversation consist in alternating messages betwen a Human ( user ) and an LLM ( assistant )

 Chat templates maintain context through conversation history, storing previous exchanges between users and the assistant.
 This allows for more coherent multi-turn conversations: